cesarhcq/abrobot/README.md

 # Abrobot - Autonomous Mobile Robot

 Abrobot is an autonomous mobile robot developed by [Acta Visio](http://www.acta-visio.com) for warehouse indoor environments.
 Abrobot is based on Arlo Robot as mobile platform to perform different tasks in an indoor environments.
-GuntherBOT was developed with Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Leonardo and Raspberry Pi 3B.
+Abrobot was developed with Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Leonardo and Raspberry Pi 3B.

 Version | ROS Distro | Operating System
 ------------ | ------------- | ------------